 Bill was a very special person with the gift of life and he truly lived every minute of every day.
 Bill replaced the pain and suffering of cancer with the love from all the special people in his life on Earth for a glorious reunion with his maker on January 7, 2020.
 He is reunited with friends and family preceding him in death; grandparents Carl and Fern (Jarvis) Quick and Paul and Sybil (Carroll) Morin; parents-in-law Henry and Maggie Mae (Johnson) Elmer; brothers-in-law Mark Elmer and Merlyn Mathany.
 Left to cherish his memory are his wife Ginny of Redding; daughters Rebecca (Cliff) Smith of Adel and Carrie (Wiley) Main of Mount Ayr; grandsons Bryson and Kaden Smith of Adel and Louden and Calvin Main of Mount Ayr; parents Kenneth and Berta Quick of Redding; brothers Danny (Kathy) Quick of Redding, Jeff (Rhonda) Quick of Redding and Bruce (Kris) Quick of Tingley; brothers-in-law Richard (Lisa) Elmer of Mount Ayr and James (Kristine) Elmer of California; sisters-in-law Phyllis Mathany of Carlisle and Elaine (Vance) Briner of Agency, Iowa.
 Numerous aunts, uncles, cousins, nieces, nephews and many friends.

-To send flowers to William "Bill" P. Quick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" P. Quick, please visit our floral store.